4506445136480595/GCD-Project/README.md

 README.md
 ---------
-This file: description of the contents of the GCD-Project repository.
+This file describes the contents of the GCD-Project repository.